Alphacam Guides 5-Axis Future For Cambridge Precision

 Andy Barnard, Milling Supervisor

-The company ships hundreds of thousands of components a year, manufactured predominantly in aluminum, along with a variety of steels, brass, copper and copper tungsten.
+The company ships hundreds of thousands of components a year, manufactured predominantly in aluminium, along with a variety of steels, brass, copper and copper tungsten.
 Nearly every job they were doing on their 3-axis mills involved more than two operations, with many requiring four, five or six ops.
 He says that he, along with Production Manager Nick Raven and programmer/setter Tom Szablicki, could see the advantages of moving over to 5-axis, and the directors agreed with their recommendation.

 “Originally we were considering looking for a full 5-axis machine, but chose instead, to have Nikken tables added to two machines.”
 The tables have given a Haas mill full 5-axis simultaneous capability, while converting a Doosan 650 into a 4 + 1 machine.